Foreign Fighters for the American Cause of Independence

 Lafayette's troops were instrumental in the capture of Redoubt #9, a crucial action in the Siege of Yorktown.
 Wikimedia Commons

 Together, Lafayette and von Steuben would shadow British forces in Virginia.
-By the fall of 1781, Lafayette and Washington were reunited as the Allied American and French Armies entrenched at Yorktown, Virginia, besieging British General Cornwallis.
-His American forces were engaged in the successful capture of British Redoubt #9, tightening the noose around Cornwallis.
-On October 19, 1781 Cornwallis surrendered his army, ending most of the military operations of the War for Independence.
-By this time Lafayette was a bona fide American hero.
+By the fall of 1781, Lafayette and Washington were reunited as the allied American and French Armies entrenched at Yorktown, Virginia, besieging British General Lord Charles Cornwallis.
+Continental successfully captured British Redoubt #10, while French forces captured Redoubt #9 tightening the noose around Cornwallis.
+On October 19, 1781 Cornwallis surrendered his army, ending major military operations in the American Revolution.
+By the fall of Yorktown Lafayette was a bona fide American hero.

 After the war, Lafayette returned to France and found himself caught up in the bloody chaos of the French Revolution.
 For a time he was imprisoned and then later released.

-In 1824, Lafayette returned to the United States to mark the 50th anniversary of American nationhood and toured the growing nation in a triumphal manner befitting any head of state.
-Among the places he visited to pay his respects was George Washington’s Tomb at his Mount Vernon Estate.
-He made good on his promise, too, to visit each of the states, including the new ones, during his climactic tour.
-The day after his 68th birthday was celebrated at the White House, September 6, 1825, he left for home.
+In 1824, Lafayette returned to the United States and toured the growing nation in a triumphal manner befitting a head of state, to which the Frenchman was not.
+Among the places he visited was Mount Vernon to pay his respects at George Washington’s Tomb.
+He made good on his promise, too, to visit all of the states.
+The day after his 68th birthday the White House hosted Lafayette.
+On September 6, 1825, he left for home.
 He died in 1834 and America officially mourned his loss.
 By order of President Andrew Jackson, the nation was directed to mourn Lafayette as it had mourned George Washington upon his death.
 Both chambers of Congress were draped in black bunting for thirty days.

 “The Marquis de Lafayette was far from perfect.
 He was sometimes vain, naïve, immature, and egocentric.
 But he consistently stuck to his ideals, even when doing so endangered his life and fortune.
 Those ideals proved to be the founding principle of two of the world’s most enduring nations, the United States and France.
 That is a legacy that few military leaders, politicians or statesmen can match.”